-These are two major reasons why the Service Account Deficit has continued to escalate, and we believe that, in business terms, this is a whirlpool that is almost impossible to escape from when you get to this point.
+These are two major reasons why the Service Account Deficit has continued to escalate, and we believe that, in business terms, this becomes a whirlpool that is almost impossible to escape from.

 But yet we have sailed along the past few years quite complacent that our bankers (short-term investors) are happy with our performance - or maybe just tolerant of our bad performance...